Spherical representations of Lie supergroups: Representations with -invariant highest weight are spherical

 \begin{PRO}[cfn-rk1] Assume that $\alpha$ is anisotropic.
 Identify $\lambda\in\ger a^*$ with $\lambda_\alpha\in\cplxs$.
 Then the integral $c_\alpha(\lambda)$ converges absolutely for $\Re\lambda>0$, and equals

 for some non-zero constant $c_0$. \end{PRO}

 The case of an isotropic root is somewhat different.
-Indeed, if we apply the duplication formula for the $\Gamma$ function to the right hand side in \REF{pro}{cfn-rk1} for any $\alpha$, \scth $\Dual0\alpha\alpha=0$, then setting $m_\alpha=-2q <0$ yields
+Indeed, if we apply the duplication formula for the $\Gamma$ function to the right-hand side in \REF{pro}{cfn-rk1} for any $\alpha$, \scth $\Dual0\alpha\alpha=0$, then setting $m_\alpha=-2q <0$ yields

 Although this polynomial has the correct degree, the true value of $c_\alpha(\lambda)$ is different.

 \begin{PRO}[cfn-isotropic] Let $\alpha\in\Sigma^+$ be indivisible and isotropic and $-2q:=m_\alpha$.
 Then for any $\lambda\in\ger a^*$ and a suitable normalisation of Berezinians